jonathanshine/jonathanshine/README.md

 ### Hey there, it's Jonathan!

-I'm an aspiring web developer/already-professional opera and choir singer located in Berlin.
-Currently I am studying in the Web Devlopement Program at [Digital Career Institute](https://digitalcareerinstitute.org) and using any and all online resources/courses I can get my fingers on.
+I'm a web developer and professional opera and choir singer located in Berlin.
+Currently I am working as the Frontend Development Intern at traide AI[traide.ai].
+My current project at traide is writing a custom hook using redux logic for implementing tables in our application.

-Currently we are in the backend module, creating databases with MongoDb and Express.js.
+#### Currently learning: ####
+ - TypeScript
+ - Redux
+ - Chakra UI

 #### Languages and tools I'm using: ####
- - Javascript (ES6)
+ - JavaScript (ES6)
  - React
  - MongoDB
  - Express.js